pingcap/docs/how-to/troubleshoot/diagnose-map.md

 - 4.4.1 Re-election because TiKV is restarted

     - After TiKV panics, it is pulled up by systemd and runs normally.
 You can check whether panic has occurred by viewing the TiKV log.
-Since this issue is unexpected, [report a bug](https://github.com/tikv/tikv/issues/new?template=bug-report.md) if it happens.
+Because this issue is unexpected, [report a bug](https://github.com/tikv/tikv/issues/new?template=bug-report.md) if it happens.

     - TiKV is stopped or killed by a third party and then pulled up by systemd.
 Check the cause by viewing `dmesg` and the TiKV log.

     - TiKV is OOM, which causes restart.
 Refer to [4.2](#42-tikv-oom).

-    - TiKV is hung because of dynamic adjust of `THP` (Transparent Hugepage).
+    - TiKV is hung because of dynamically adjusting `THP` (Transparent Hugepage).
 See case [case-500](https://github.com/pingcap/tidb-map/blob/master/maps/diagnose-case-study/case500.md) in Chinese.

 - 4.4.2 TiKV RocksDB encounters write stall and thus results in re-election.
-You chan check if the monitor **Grafana** -> **TiKV-details** -> **errors** shows `server is busy`.
+You can check if the monitor **Grafana** -> **TiKV-details** -> **errors** shows `server is busy`.
 Refer to [4.3.1](#43-the-client-reports-the-server-is-busy-error).

 - 4.4.3 Re-election because of network isolation.

 ### 4.5 TiKV write is slow

-- 4.5.1 Check whether the TiKV write is low by viewing the `prewrite/commit/raw-put` duration of TiKV gRPC (only for raw kv clusters).
+- 4.5.1 Check whether the TiKV write is low by viewing the `prewrite/commit/raw-put` duration of TiKV gRPC (only for raw KV clusters).
 Generally, you can locate the slow phase according to the [performance-map](https://github.com/pingcap/tidb-map/blob/master/maps/performance-map.png).
 Some common situations are listed as follows.

 - 4.5.2 The scheduler CPU is busy (only for transaction kv).